 Stage 2: Regular Use

 At this stage, substance use becomes part of a user’s routine.
-It doesn’t necessarily mean drugs are used daily, but there is a repeated pattern of behavior such as using drugs every weekend or at every party.
-Users also may start using drugs repeatedly to help them cope with a particular situation, such as when they are stressed out, or when they are depressed.
+It doesn’t necessarily mean drugs are used daily, but there is a repeated pattern of behavior such as using every weekend or at every party.
+Users also may start using repeatedly to help them cope with a particular situation, such as when they are stressed out, or when they are depressed.

 Regular users still appear to function normally but start displaying certain changes in behavior including defiance, depression, aggression, and anxiety.